-Collectively the voice of pediatricians and children's hospitals can influence decisions and advocate for the resources required to accelerate the revitalization of persistently disinvested neighborhoods, thus reducing the terrible impact impoverished environments have on children and families.
-This session will provide an overview of the organizations, policies, and funding mechanisms that comprise the community development sector and suggest recommendations for how pediatricians can educate and raise awareness of the importance of neighborhood investments for child health, engage and advise community development leaders and organizations, advocate for supportive policies and best practices, and carry out meaningful research.
+This session will provide an overview of the organizations, policies, and funding mechanisms that comprise the community development sector.
+It will also suggest recommendations for how pediatricians can educate and raise awareness of the importance of neighborhood investments for child health.
+This includes engaging and advising community development leaders and organizations, advocating for supportive policies and best practices, and carrying out meaningful research.

 - Discover a national network of mission-driven organizations, policies, and billions of dollars in financing all aimed at revitalizing neighborhoods where our highest-risk children live.